reasons to see a gynecologist

 - You’re more likely to experience a miscarriage

-In men, infertility can be a result of having too few sperm or having irregular sperm movement.
+In men, infertility can result from having too few sperm or having irregular sperm movement.
 Luckily, there are several medications your doctor can prescribe to you to treat infertility.
 Your gynecologist can also explain other ways to start a family, such as IVF, surrogacy, or adoption.

 Reasons to See a Gynecologist: Time to Schedule Your Visit